dk949/runc/README.md

 * `runc -a` will list all available aliases, i.e. alternative names which can be used as `LANG`

+### History

+* by default the edited file is cached
+  * so that using `runc LANG` with the same language will bring back the same file
+* `runc LANG -n` will clear old file and just use the default snippet
+* `runc LANG -t` will not use the history file for the current invocation and will not cache current invocation
+  * the next `runc LANG` will use the previous cache file

 ## Why?

 * For quickly testing something without needing to set up a whole dev